 After a couple of experiences trying to release their bands records via other companies, Wright and Ellis began thinking in terms of their own label.
 In 1968, they signed a licensing deal with Island Records with the proviso that, should Wright and Ellis' acts log an agreed number of hits, then the pair would be awarded a label in their own right.
 The appropriate tally was logged within a year, and a new independent record company –Chrysalis, an amalgam of Wright's first name and Ellis' last name– was born.

 After buying out Terry Ellis in 1985, Chris Wright sold the Chrysalis Records label to EMI in 1991.
-EMI was bought out by Universal Music Group in 2012; in 2013, they sold the Parlophone Label Group, which includes Chrysalis, to Warner Music Group, its current owner.
+EMI was bought out by Universal Music Group in 2012; in 2013, they sold the Parlophone Label Group, which includes Chrysalis, to [l=Warner Music Group.
+In May 2016 the label was sold to a consortium Blue Raincoat Music which included founder Chris Wright.

 Vinyl label identification guide for eras of American releases: